lphillips/SecretHitlerDiscord/README.md

 This project is licensed under Creative Commons BY-NC-SA 4.0.
 You are free to adapt and share the game in any form or format under following conditions.
 You have to credit us if you use this game.
 You are not allowed to use the game for commercial use.
 You have to use the same license as we do (CC BY-NC-SA 4.0).
 You are not allowed to restrict others from doing anything our license allows.
 That means you can't submit the app to an app store without approval.

 Secret Hitler was created by Mike Boxleiter, Tommy Maranges, Max Temkin, and Mac Schubert (see secrethitler.com).
 The graphics used for this project are from secrethitlerfree.de and made by Flatimalsstudios.
 The code used for this game is made by Nergon and also licensed under CC BY-NC-SA 4.0

+## Alterations to the original game
+I modified the images and slightly adjusted the rules for a better online use.